- 18.104.22.168 Installing the Clone Plugin

 A local cloning operation clones data from the MySQL server instance where the cloning operation is initiated to a directory on the same server or node where MySQL server instance runs.

 A remote cloning operation involves a local MySQL server instance (the “recipient”) where the cloning operation is initiated, and a remote MySQL server instance (the “donor”) where the source data is located.
 When a remote cloning operation is initiated on the recipient, cloned data is transferred over the network from the donor to the recipient.
-By default, a remote cloning operation removes existing user-created data (schemas, tables, tablespaces) and binary logs from the recipient data directory and replaces it with the cloned data.
+By default, a remote cloning operation removes existing user-created data (schemas, tables, tablespaces) and binary logs from the recipient data directory before cloning data from the donor.
 Optionally, you can clone data to a different directory on the recipient to avoid removing data from the current recipient data directory.

 There is no difference with respect to data that is cloned by a local cloning operation as compared to a remote cloning operation.
 Both operations clone the same set of data.